Neconix/Yii2-Oci8/README.md

         'class' => 'neconix\yii2oci8\CachedSchema',
         // Optional, dafault is current connection schema.
         'cachingSchemas' => ['HR', 'SCOTT'],
-        // Optional, a callback must return true for a table from the schema
-        // if it need to be cached
+        // Optional.
+This callback must return true for a table name if it need to be cached.
         'tableNameFilter' => function ($tableName) {
             //Cache everything but the EMP table from HR and SCOTT schemas return $tableName != 'EMP';